 - Internship: Part A

-- Internship: Part B
+- · Internship: Part B

 - Externship I

 - Externship II

-Students complete a two-semester internship in the Bond University Psychology Clinic under staff supervision and two externships in community settings under external supervision.
+Students will complete a two-semester internship in the Bond University Psychology Clinic under staff supervision and two externships in community settings under external supervision.

-Please note: Students may be required to travel outside of the Gold Coast region to undertake external placements.
-Bond University cannot guarantee the timing of external placement.
+Students may be required to travel outside of the Gold Coast region to undertake external placements.
+Bond University cannot guarantee the timing of an external placement.
 Students may need to extend beyond six semesters in order to complete all the necessary components of the program.
 Students are responsible for arranging their own transportation to and from externship locations.

-Entry to the Master of Psychology (Clinical) requires the successful completion of an Australian Psychology Accreditation Council (APAC) accredited four year sequence of study in Psychology (e.g. Bachelor of Psychological Science (Honours); Graduate Diploma of Psychological Science or equivalent) within the last 10 years, with a minimum upper second class Honours (H2A), or equivalent (3.0 on the Bond University 4-point scale or CGPA of 75 per cent or above).
-Applicants are assessed on academic merit, referee reports, and personal suitability via interview and psychometric testing.
-Candidates must also be eligible for provisional registration as a Psychologist with the Psychology Board of Australia.
+Entry to the Master of Psychology (Clinical) requires the successful completion of an Australian Psychology Accreditation Council (APAC) accredited four-year sequence of study in psychology.
+Approved pathway programs include the Bachelor of Psychological Science (Honours), Graduate Diploma of Psychological Science, or equivalent.
+Programs must have been completed within the last 10 years, with a minimum of Upper Second-Class Honours (H2A) or equivalent (GPA of 3.0 on the Bond University 4-point scale or CGPA of 75 per cent or above).
+Applicants are then assessed on academic merit, referee reports, and personal suitability via interview and psychometric testing.
+Candidates must also be eligible for provisional registration as a psychologist with the Psychology Board of Australia.

-Applications are also accepted into the Master of Psychology (Clinical) program at Bond University from board registered Psychologists who have successfully completed the Master of Professional Psychology program, or a Level 3 accredited APAC psychology program with a Distinction GPA level (75 per cent or above).
-Applicants will submit the same documents as outlined above.
+Applications into the Master of Psychology (Clinical) program at Bond University from board-registered psychologists who have successfully completed the Master of Professional Psychology program or a Level 3-accredited APAC psychology program with a Distinction-level GPA are also accepted (75 per cent or above).
+Applicants will need to submit the same documents as outlined above.

-The program meets the requirements for registration as set out by the Psychology Board of Australia.
-Upon successful completion of the program, graduates are eligible to apply for full registration as a Psychologist, a Board approved Registrar Program (for area of practice endorsement), full membership of the Australian Psychology Society (APS), and associate membership of the corresponding APS Specialist College.
+This program meets the requirements for registration as set out by the Psychology Board of Australia.
+Upon successful completion of the program, graduates are eligible to apply for full registration as a psychologist, a board-approved registrar program (for their area of practice endorsement), full membership of the Australian Psychology Society (APS), and associate membership of the corresponding APS Specialist College.